 Bike Lanes on Ocean Boulevard, Myrtle Beach

 For your biking safety, the City of Myrtle Beach recently installed bike lanes northbound and southbound along the Boulevard.
-Be aware of the high traffic congestion downtown, but it breaks free and stress-free as you pedal farther north into the Golden Mile and past the beautiful oceanfront manors leading up to The Dunes Club.
+Be aware of the high traffic congestion downtown, but it breaks free and stress-free as you pedal farther north into the Golden Mile and past the beautiful oceanfront manors leading up to The Dunes Club just past 82nd Parkway.

-The more than 5-mile bike path, formerly the Grissom Parkway Trail Path, runs behind the historic Pine Lakes Country Club and YMCA.
+The more than five-mile bike path, formerly the Grissom Parkway Trail Path, runs behind the historic Pine Lakes Country Club and the Claire Chapin Epps YMCA.
 Perrin’s Path is immersed in nature, lined by trees, shrubs and park benches.
 You’ll also learn a thing or two from the path’s informational signage about local plant and animal life.

 Myrtle Beach Boardwalk and Beachfront